atesagaoglu/pasym/README.md

 - Manifest file is parsed line by line.
 - Each line should state a source and a target.
-- Pasym parses lines in manifest file by `->`.
+- pasym parses lines in manifest file by `->`.
 Left side is the file/directory to be linked and right side is the target path.

 ```
 <source> -> <target>
 ```

 # Options
-- -d/--dry: Pasym runs in dry mode, not creating links.
+- -d/--dry: pasym runs in dry mode, not creating links.

 # Feature Plans
 - `Partial linking` User might want to link only certain files in manifest file.